AmitGarage/Cartoonization/README.md

-# White Box Cartoonization using Pytorch
+# White Box Cartoonization implementation in Pytorch
 Pytorch implementation for CVPR2020 paper “Learning to Cartoonize Using White-box Cartoon Representations”.

 # Reference to original paper and code ( Tensorflow V1 ) by the creator